 NEWSWhat's happening in our practice

-Health & safety measures implemented
+Other health & safety measures

-The safety of you, your family and our staff are paramount to us, and we have strict protocols in place as specified by the Ministry of Health and our regulatory board.
-Below is an overview of some of the measures we have in place to keep you safe:
+We have strict protocols in place as specified by the Ministry of Health and our regulatory board.
+Below is an overview of some of the other measures we have in place to keep you safe

-- Contact tracing: All visitor’ details will be recorded and available to the Ministry of Health upon request if required.
+- Contact tracing: Consultations are by appointment only which enables us to trace any close contact with our optometrists if required.
 No medical information will be provided for contact tracing purposes.

 - Coming to your appointment: We will make sure we are on time and we ask that you do the same.
 Bring only what you need, and we kindly ask that if you require a support person that you only bring one extra person to your appointment in order to limit the number of people in our practice.
 We will invite you to use sanister when you enter and exit the practice, and we are encouraging cashless payments.